Mike Pence declared that smoking doesn't kill people.

 “Time for a quick reality check,” Pence wrote.
 “Despite the hysteria from the political class and the media, smoking doesn’t kill.
 In fact, 2 out of every three smokers does not die from a smoking related illness and 9 out of ten smokers do not contract lung cancer.”

-IFLS referenced a March 2015 BuzzFeed item titled “‘Smoking Doesn’t Kill’ and Other Great Old Op-Eds from Mike Pence” which similarly featured a headline claiming Pence had once stated that “smoking doesn’t kill,” and featured archival links to op-eds penned by Pence back in 2000.
-However, Pence’s editorial pertained to the role of “Big Government” with respect to adult tobacco use and largely railed against anti-tobacco legislation that he maintained impinged on individual freedom:
+IFLS referenced a March 2015 BuzzFeed item titled “‘Smoking Doesn’t Kill’ and Other Great Old Op-Eds from Mike Pence” which similarly featured a headline claiming Pence had once stated that “smoking doesn’t kill” and featured archival links to op-eds penned by Pence back in 2000.
+However, Pence’s editorial pertained to the role of “Big Government” with respect to adult tobacco use and largely railed against anti-tobacco legislation which he maintained impinged on individual freedom:

 In the coming weeks, Americans are going to be treated with the worst kind of Washington-speak regarding the tobacco legislation currently being considered by the Congress and Attorney Generals from forty different states.
 We will hear about the scourge of tobacco and the resultant premature deaths.
 We will hear about how this phalanx of government elites has suddenly grown a conscience after decades of subsidizing the product which, we are now told, “kills millions of Americans each year”.